purpleprotocol/purple_prototype/README.md

 ## Building
-Building the project requires the latest rust nightly toolchain, llvm and libsodium.
+Building the project requires the latest rust nightly toolchain, cmake, llvm and libsodium.
 After all dependencies are installed, run:

 ```
 cargo build